Media & Communication BA (Hons)

 Career opportunities

-We work closely with the Careers and Employability team to embed skills in our curriculum and help students to shape their career.
+We work closely with the Careers and Employability Team to embed skills in our curriculum and help students shape their career.
 Recent graduates work as social media managers, account executives, digital journalists, copywriters, web editors and video producers.
 Employers include Barcoff studios, Apple, the BBC, Saatchi Gallery, Discovery Channel, Google Play and Winkreactive.

 The Art School Experience